callum-hart/immutable-styles/docsNext/advancedConcepts/typedSelectors.md

 In the ruleset above the `.btn` class is obscure.
 We cannot guarantee who the consumers – the HTML elements that use the `.btn` class – will be.

-This means we cannot confidently predict all elements using the `.btn` class look the same.
+This means we cannot confidently predict all elements using the `.btn` class will look the same.
 This is because we have no insight or control into what other styles (user agent, our own, 3rd party) the element with the class `.btn` will have.

 In addition styles specific to a certain element type are bundled into the `.btn` class – and therefore applied to all consumers – which introduces unnecessary bloat (deadcode).
 In the example above `text-decoration: none;` is only required for elements of type `a` using the `.btn` class.